thetuvix/webxr/input-explainer.md

 ### Targeting ray pose
 The `targetRaySpace` attribute of an `XRInputSource` is an `XRSpace` representing the inputs source's targeting ray origin and direction in space.
 (For more information on `XRSpace`s, see the [Spatial Relationships](spatial-tracking-explainer.md#spatial-relationships) section in the Spatial Tracking explainer).
 All `XRInputSource` objects, regardless of the `targetRayMode`, will have a valid `targetRaySpace`.
 As mentioned in the [Targeting Categories](#targeting-categories) section, the location of this `targetRaySpace` will vary based on the `targetRayMode`.
 For example, all `XRInputSource`s with a `targetRayMode` of 'gaze' will have the same `XRSpace` object as the `targetRaySpace`.
 This common `targetRaySpace` will represent the same location as the `XRSession.viewerSpace`, but will be a different object in order to keep the API flexible enough to add eye tracking in the future.
 Alternatively, the `targetRaySpace` of an input source with the `targetRayMode` of `tracked-pointer` will be based on the spatial location of the physical input device.

-Th location of the `targetRaySpace` can be determined for a given frame by passing it to `XRFrame.getPose()` as the `space` parameter.
+The location of the `targetRaySpace` can be determined for a given frame by passing it to `XRFrame.getPose()` as the `space` parameter.
 Developers will likely supply their active `XRReferenceSpace` as the `relativeTo` parameter so they can use a consistent coordinate system, though this is not required.
 The result from `getPose()` should always be verified as the function may return `null` in cases where tracking has been lost or the `XRInputSource` instance is no longer connected or available.

 ```js
 let inputSourcePose = xrFrame.getPose(inputSource.targetRaySpace, xrReferenceSpace);